 “This is your chief of police speaking.
 We have a report of a rogue .fif who has committed assault, vandalism, and robbery.”
 He looked over at Hurst, who he had removed from the sign a few minutes ago.
-“Is that everything?” he asked the shaken man, whose newly adorned clothes seemed overly large, as if his fear had shrunken him.
+“Is that everything?” he asked the shaken man, whose newly donned clothes seemed overly large, as if his fear had shrunken him.

 “The thing over her face.
 Tell them about the thing on her face,” Hurst urged.
 “That bitch has redacted eyes.”
 Garlin rolled his own eyes and turned to continue the address.

 “The suspect is reported to be wearing some kind of black bar mask over her eyes.”

 “You’re not listening, it’s not a mask,” Hurst complained.
 Garlin put his hand over the gun to block the sound.

 “What do you mean it’s not a mask?” he asked.

 “It’s her face.”
 Hurst read the disbelief in Garlin’s expression.
 “It’s just her face!”

 “Any other distinguishing features?”
 Garlin asked with a get-on-with-it tone.

 “Long coat… long cursor… white hair.
 It kind of shines a little.”